Cannabis sativa

 Cannabis sativa is an annual herbaceous flowering plant.
 The species was first classified by Carl Linnaeus in 1753.
 The specific epithet sativa means 'cultivated'.
 Indigenous to Eastern Asia, the plant is now of cosmopolitan distribution due to widespread cultivation.
 It has been cultivated throughout recorded history and used as a source of industrial fiber, seed oil, food, and medicine.
 It is also used as a recreational drug and for religious and spiritual purposes.

+In 2011, a whole sequenced genome of the species has been published.